influxdata/telegraf/plugins/inputs/procstat/README.md

   # include_systemd_children = false
   ## CGroup name or path, supports globs
   # cgroup = "systemd/system.slice/nginx.service"

-  # Supervisor_unit name, specify the service name of the hypervisorctl management to be executed: webserver, proxy
+  ## Supervisor_unit name, specify the service name of the hypervisorctl management to be executed: webserver, proxy
-  # pid_finder = "pgrep" <- When you use it, this configuration may be necessary
+  ## pid_finder = "pgrep" <- When you use it, this configuration may be necessary
-  # supervisor_unit = "webserver, proxy"
+  # supervisor_unit = ["webserver", "proxy"]

   ## Windows service name
   # win_service = ""